Newborn facts – your new baby is an amazing little creature with a strong survival instinct and a strong need for food, safety and comfort.

 Babinski reflex – if you stroke the sole of your baby’s foot, his big toe will bend backwards and the other toes will fan out.
 This lasts until your baby turns two.

 Step reflex – also called the walking reflex your baby will look like he is taking steps when you hold him upright on a solid surface This reflex lasts about 2 months.

 Tongue thrust reflex – this protects your baby from choking.
 When something is placed on his tongue, he will automatically thrust his tongue forward.
 This will gradually disappear between 4-6 months when he is getting ready for solid food.

-Every baby is brilliant and unique, developing and growing at their own pace.
+Every baby is brilliant and unique, they develop and grow at

 Copyright: Janine Smith